Captain Nemo (miniseries)

-Captain Nemo («Капитан Немо») is a 1975 Soviet three-part television miniseries directed by Vasily Levin loosely based on the novels Twenty Thousand Leagues Under the Seas (1870), its 1874 sequel The Mysterious Island, and The Steam House (1880) by Jules Verne.
+Captain Nemo («Капитан Немо») is a 1975 Soviet three-part television miniseries directed by Vasily Levin loosely based on the Jules Verne novels Twenty Thousand Leagues Under the Seas (1870), its 1874 sequel The Mysterious Island, and The Steam House (1880).

 Plot

 Episode 1.
 "Iron Whale"

 The second half of the 19th century.
 An unknown sea monster has been destroying and damaging warships of different countries for the last two years; those of them who get to the port find giant triangular holes in the sides.
 Sailing under threat, the United States equips the Blue Star military frigate to find and destroy the monster.
 Famous for his work on the mysteries of the depths of the sea, the French professor Pierre Aronax on the day of his wedding receives an invitation to join the punitive expedition and accepts it.
 After a three-month unsuccessful search in the ocean, the frigate discovers a monster and attacks it, but as a result gets damaged itself.
 The professor, his servant Conseil and Ned Land whaler fall overboard onto a submarine, which they initially mistake for a giant dangerous animal.
 An unnamed ship is called the Nautilus.
 The creator, owner and captain of the ship is called Nemo ("Nobody" - in Latin).
 He declares to the saved ones that they will remain on the Nautilus forever, so as not to be able to disclose his secret.
 Professor, Conseil and Land are forced to obey.

-It turns out that Nemo and Aronax have long been acquainted in absentia: it was Nemo who read the work of the professor and realized that his author was genuinely fascinated by the sea and its secrets, from time to time sent sea wonders, sketches, photographs and descriptions to Aronax that refuted many of the professors theoretical assumptions.
+It turns out that Nemo and Aronax have long been acquainted in absentia: it was Nemo who read the work of the professor and realized that the author was genuinely fascinated by the sea and its secrets, from time to time sent sea wonders, sketches, photographs and descriptions to Aronax that refuted many of the professor's theoretical assumptions.
 Now the professor has been invited to study the depths of the sea "from within" - such a proposal can not fail to attract a true enthusiast.
 And the wife of Aronax, at the initiative of the captain, receives a letter from which she learns that her husband is alive.

 Meanwhile, Ned Land only thinks about escaping.
-He finds François, a young sailor-Frenchman in the crew of the ship, at one time picked up by the captain in the sea and left on the "Nautilus" voluntarily.
+He finds François, a young sailor-Frenchman in the crew of the ship, at one time picked up by the captain in the sea and left on the Nautilus voluntarily.
 With his help, and also by observing what is happening, Land is looking for a suitable opportunity to run away.
 For the escape it is supposed to use a detachable underwater vehicle available on the ship.
 But "nothing can be done on this ship unnoticed", Francois says, which turns out to be true — as the first spontaneous attempt to escape does not succeed.